 “What’s his game?” she asked, “He can’t really want to restore the Peace and formalize relations.”

-“I think I know enough of you Ranger.
+“I think I know you Ranger.
 If you and your friend hadn’t killed him, then you trusted that vampire for some reason,” Lady Anna said, “It’s more than that, isn’t it?”

 “Trust wouldn’t be the right word,” I said, “I respect Bradon.
 I respect his abilities even more.
 Past experience tells me that Bradon’s goals are currently in sync with ours, but I don’t know if those are his end goals, or just steps to something bigger.
 He’s used me before to win a conflict in vampire politics.
 I think he’s doing that with us now.”